KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 ### Numbers

-All types of Kotlin numbers can be serialized.
+All types of integer and floating point Kotlin numbers can be serialized.

 <!--- INCLUDE
 import kotlin.math.*